RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 The "Build" phase is essential in preparing our smart contract for deployment on the Fuel network.
 Smart contracts are typically written in high-level languages like Sway, which are easy to read and maintain.
 However, the Fuel network operates on bytecode, a low-level machine-readable format.
 Build process translates our Sway code into bytecode that the Fuel network can execute.

-For building and deploying all the contracts under the `contracts` folder, we are going to use the `dev` command from fuel which will build and deploy the contracts on the local node.
+To build and deploy all the contracts under the `contracts` folder, we will use the `fuels dev` command from `Fuel CLI`, which builds and deploys the contracts on the local Fuel node.
+This command should be run in the root directory, i.e., the folder containing `fuels.config.ts`.

 But since we need some initial state of the chain, we must configure a `chainConfig.json` file.
 Here is an example of what that looks like using version 0.22.1 of fuel-core: